ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse_2_ed/CONTRIBUTING.md

 * responding to requests for help either in the [GitHub issues](https://github.com/ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse_2_ed/issues) section or in the ebook itself (e.g., [here](https://github.com/ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/issues/3)); or
 * requesting features.

 I generally prefer people use the [GitHub issues](https://github.com/ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse_2_ed/issues) for these.
 However, it's okay if you would like to make a pull request.
 Beware that PR's tend to make me nervous and I'm more likely to avoid them in favor of responding to the issues.
-Sometimes it makes sense to correspond with me by email, but I ask you use that at a last option.
+Sometimes it makes sense to correspond with me by email, but I ask you use that as a last option.

 ## Code style